AusDTO/disco_layer/awsInfo.md

 #AWS Setup Notes
-This is just a bunch of notes on the AWS setup
+This is just a bunch of notes on the AWS setup.
+Currently we are using the Amazon image, we may change to ubuntu later for consistency with our preferred dev environment.

 Note: df -k